Bachelor of Communication - Information Design

 What about expenses?

-• Both COMM 4690 and each work term are non-credit courses and have fees attached to them.
-See the Fee Schedule for more details.
+• Both INFO 4690 and each work term are non-credit courses and have fees attached to them.
+Please consult the Tuition and Fee Schedules for more information.

 • You will be responsible for your own transportation to and from the work site.